 Jeff Martin has a PHD in anthropology from the University of Chicago, and teaches in the Department of Sociology at the University of Hong Kong.
 He has done ethnographic and historical research on the police in Taiwan, and is developing a new research project on the theme of cultures of policing in East Asia.
 Personal webpage.
 Follow @jematica

 Meg Stalcup (PhD, University of California, Berkeley and San Francisco) is Assistant Professor of Anthropology at the University to Ottawa, and editor of selections concerning visual anthropology, visual ethnography, and visual criminology for Anthropoliteia.
 She welcomes proposals for posts on these topics, as well as for photo essays, and film, book, and article reviews.
 Meg has carried out long-term field research in Brazil, the United States, and France, and is the author of articles in Anthropological Theory, Visual Anthropology Review, and Theoretical Criminology, among others, as well as chapters in volumes published by University of Chicago Press and Palgrave MacMillan.
-Her forthcoming book, provisionally titled Suspicious Activities, explores how figures of suspicion and vulnerability emerged and informed intelligence policies, particularly among police, in the United States over the last decade.
+Her current book project, provisionally titled Sensing Truth: The Aesthetic Politics of Information in Digital Brazil, examines the aesthetic forms of information in contemporary Brazil, its modes of power, and political techniques, in four cases on the health, security, environment, and politics.
 Follow @megstalcup

 Michelle Stewart has a Ph.D. in Anthropology from the University of California Davis where she focused on Canadian policing.
 Her work investigated crime prevention and crime reduction programs and training that rely on collaborations between community, police and social service agencies.
 She argues contemporary policing produces novel offender categories through discrete risk and threat-based practices.
 Her new project continues to investigate risk and prevention with attention to Fetal Alcohol Spectrum Disorder (FASD) and how risk and diagnostic tools influence the ways in which FASD is understood in particular communities of practice.
 She teaches in the area of social justice at the University of Regina.
 For more information about her research.
 Follow @drmlstewart